kakuuuuuu/Frontend-Publist-Challenge/README.md

 ## Improvements

 If I had more time to play around with this, I would first figure out what the most user friendly way is to display the data, because I know clicking on each individual article to check is tedious.
 Perhaps displaying the article details as a modal or displaying more information on the Preview component.
-Second I would have cleaned up CSS to make the app look like a functioning website and played around with CRUD operations like: adding/deleting an article, voting, favoriting, etc.
+Second I would have cleaned up CSS to make the app look like a functioning website and played around with CRUD operations like: adding/deleting an article, voting, favoriting, etc.  Lastly I would implement an error message if the API failed to respond, and an Error component for a missing route.

 ## Setup